syncfusion-content/asp.netwebforms-docs/aspnet/OlapClient/OLAP-Client-Elements.md

 * **Filter/Sort Row** - Filters/Sorts the data in the OlapReport with respect to Row.
 * **Toggle Axis** – Interchanges the items between Categorical and Series axes.
 * **Chart types** – Allows user to change the Chart type dynamically.
-* **Report List** - Report List will hold all the reports of the current session of the OlapClient control and displays in a dropdown list.
-From the dropdown list a report can be selected.
+* **Report List** - It holds all the reports of the current session of the OlapClient control and displays in a dropdown list.
+By default, from the dropdown list a report can be selected.

 ## Report Manipulation

 ### New Report

-New Report option helps the user to clear the existing report collection and to create a new report collection with a single report.
+New Report option helps the user to create a new report collection with a single report along with clear the existing report collection.
 On clicking the New Report icon in toolbar, the New Report dialog opens as shown below.

 ![](OLAP-Client-Elements_images/newreport.png)